Sailor Starlights: Development

 Series creator Naoko Takeuchi originally designed the trio without their ponytails, but the ponytails were added after it was explained to her that short-haired dolls were difficult to make.
-Takeuichi designed a unified outfit for the three of them, using a set of navy blue breastplate, hot pants, and high heeled thigh-high boots.
+Takeuchi designed a unified outfit for the three of them, using a set of navy blue breastplate, hot pants, and high heeled thigh-high boots.
 Only their necklaces, belts, and protector bracelets have different colors, which match their respective eye color: sky blue for Star Fighter, violet for Star Maker, and chartreuse for Star Healer.
 Takeuchi listed several attacks for each of the Starlights; however, only those she described as "main attacks" are featured in the series.

 Takeuchi expressed surprise at Toei Animation's decision to make the Starlights lead characters in the original anime adaptation, but was even more shocked by their treatment of their sex.
 Rather than merely being females disguising as male pop idols as they do in the manga and other adaptations, the Three Lights were designed as physically male in the original anime adaptation, which contradicts Takeuchi's statement that only girls can be Sailor Guardians.

 Their exact relationship to each other is unknown; according to the manga, they are not siblings.
 Their name "Kou" (光) has several meanings, including "light", making the name "Three Lights" a pun.
 In the original English manga, "Kou" was translated to "Lights" and was used as their shared family name.